Julie-Fabre/bombcell/README.md

 Bombcell has been written to be as user-friendly as possible.
 If you run into any issues or have suggestions, please raise a github issue or email [us](mailto:julie.mfabre@gmail.com).

-In order to avoid possible conflicts, all bombcell functions are preceded by `bc_`.
+In order to avoid possible conflicts, all Bombcell functions are preceded by `bc_`.

 <!---
-Additionally, bombcell is compatible with UnitMatch.
+Additionally, Bombcell is compatible with UnitMatch.
 -->

 ##### *Qmetric and param structures*